lucybych/LucyBychSmallProjects/README.md

-# LucyBychSmallProjects
 For myself to post any smaller coding projects I have that don't require their own folders/repositories.
+Current projects include:
+1. Sudoku generator - Creates a webpage on your local machine that generates a new Sudoku puzzle upon refresh or clicking of a button.
+WIP as I want to improve the generation process and make it solvable on the webpage rather than just needing to print out a copy.
+2. Spreadsheet analysis - A friend asked to analyze one of their spreadsheets related to the collection of Pokemon cards, which I created using Python and Pandas.
+WIP as I want to include making specific filters to search for cards.